braze-inc/braze-xamarin-sdk/README.md

 - libs:  the compiled DLL bindings for the Braze SDKs.
 - src:  the Xamarin bindings projects that generated the DLLs found in the libs folder.
 - samples:  Xamarin applications that show how to use the bindings to access the Braze feature set.
+- nuget: Nuspec files for our Xamarin Nuget packages.
 - component:  this contains the information required generate the Xamarin component found in the component store.
-This can generally be ignored, unless you are integrating the Xamarin component and want to see how it is generated.
+Note that Braze Xamarin SDK `v1.5.0` is the last version to receive a Xamarin component store release.
+Future releases will be released to Nuget and the open source repo only.

 ## Version Support